-Youth Day Hike Series (June 20, 22, 24) – This introductory experience is designed for youth participants to enjoy an adventurous day in the outdoors with a trained Ascend Wilderness Guide.
+Youth Day Hike Series (June 19, 21, & July 6) – This introductory experience is designed for youth participants to enjoy an adventurous day in the outdoors with a trained Ascend Wilderness Guide.
 For the youngest age group of 6-9 years old a typical trip will be 2-4 miles.
 Older age groups (9-12, 12-15) will hike 5-8 miles round trip.
 Examples of hike destinations in the Trinity Alps include Lake Eleanor or Boulder Lakes for younger groups and Tangle Blue Lake or Stoddard Lake for an older group.

 Youth Backpacking Trips – Ascend’s flagship program is a multi-day immersion youth backpack trip into wilderness, which has proven to foster personal and social development, leadership skills, and to spark interest in the stewardship of Trinity County’s environment, and beyond.
-During our trips we will have a variety guests from various environmental careers joining the groups to teach participants about botany, fire science, Leave-No-Trace Wilderness Ethics, and more.
+During our trips we will have a variety of guests from various environmental careers joining the groups to teach participants about botany, fire science, Leave-No-Trace Wilderness Ethics, and more.

 Four of the seven days will be devoted to stewardship activities while the remaining three days will be spent backpacking, hiking, and enjoying the back country.
 This trip offers valuable resume and skill building work experience and also serves the community and the wilderness by accomplishing important tasks under the leadership of Forest Service personnel and an Ascend Wilderness Guide.
 Participants should expect to work hard during days devoted to stewardship activities and will receive a stipend for their efforts.